Go Live with Your App

 All reviews are performed on a first-come, first-serve basis and there is no expedited review process available.
 Review times can vary and you should make sure to take the review time into account in your business planning.
 The amount of time it takes to review your application depends on a number of factors, including the different PayPal APIs in your application, the uniqueness and complexity of your business model, and whether you are submitting a PayPal application or are applying for Business Payments.
 The PayPal reviewers might have many questions, or perhaps they will have none—it all depends on the application you submit.

-Upgrading your application
+Upgrade your application

 PayPal offers an integrated suite of powerful APIs to help you throughout your transaction processing.
 It can behoove you to consider the full range of PayPal's APIs when you first create the accounts receivable aspect of your business.
 For example, if your business handles a high volume of transactions, you might benefit from integrating a refund feature into the flow of your application by taking advantage of the PayPal API that handles refunds.

-Managing your applications
+Manage your applications

 Manage your existing PayPal apps through the PayPal Developer website My Apps & Credentials page.

-Managing REST API apps
+Manage REST API apps

-- View your Sandbox and Live credentials.
+- View your sandbox or live credentials.